Learn More About Tax Reporting

 - If a maturity payment for a Bill is sent to the grantee's selected payment destination, the interest is reported to the grantee.
 (Individual Accounts only).

-- If the semi-annual interest payment for a Note or Bond is sent to the grantee's selected payment destination, the interest is reported to the grantee.
+- If the interest payment for a Marketable Security is sent to the grantee's selected payment destination, the interest is reported to the grantee.
 (Individual Accounts only).

 Federal Income Tax Withheld: This column in each section displays the percentage amount of designated backup withholding applied involuntarily or voluntarily.
 The IRS current involuntary backup withholding rate is set at a 28% rate.
 You may select voluntary backup withholding up to a 50% rate.
 Remember to include this amount on your income tax return as tax withheld.